Technical Platform on the Measurement and Reduction of Food Loss and Waste (TPFLW)

 Sustainable Development Goal Indicator 12.3 states “By 2030, to halve per capita global food waste at the retail and consumer levels and reduce food losses along production and supply chains, including post-harvest losses.”

-To help monitor the state of food loss, FAO conducted an extensive review of literature in the public domain which gathered data and information from almost 500 publications, reports, and studies from various sources (including from organizations like the World Bank, GIZ, FAO, IFPRI, and more).
+To help monitor the state of food loss, FAO is continuously conducting an extensive review of literature in the public domain to create a single repository for all available data on food loss and waste.
+Currently data has been gathered from over 700 publications, peer-reviewed articles, reports, and studies from various sources (including from organizations like the World Bank, GIZ, FAO, IFPRI, and more).

 The data from this review is held within the interactive Food Loss and Waste Database which allows for micro and macro analysis of different sets of data.

-The database allows users to filter food loss and waste information by:
+The database allows users to filter data by:

 • Year